 Make this simple salad tonight for dinner, and serve it with some simply grilled chicken.
-Tomorrow, toss the leftovers with arugula and chickpeas and enjoy it for a healthy lunch.
+Tomorrow, toss the leftovers with arugula and chickpeas and enjoy them for a healthy lunch.

 How to Make Cucumber Tomato Avocado Salad

-Just about everything you need to know about this tasty avocado salad, you can learn from the name.
+Just about everything you need to know about this tasty tomato cucumber avocado feta salad, you can learn from the name.
 Don’t overthink it.

 We’re taking the bounty of the season, dressing it up in a lively citrus vinaigrette, and wondering how on earth life got to be this easy and this good.